2025

 A landmark study published in Nature has established a new benchmark in modelling the universe’s most extreme events: the collisions of black holes and neutron stars.

-Centre for Bone and Joint Health established at Queen Mary
+Centre for Bone and Joint Health established at Queen Mary13 May 2025

 The Centre for Bone and Joint Health at Queen Mary brings together experts across musculoskeletal care to drive research that improves the health of people with bone and joint disorders and injuries.

-Queen Mary scientists achieve micro-scale breakthrough with big promise
+Queen Mary scientists achieve micro-scale breakthrough with big promise13 May 2025

 New techniques to mimic the complexity of living human organs provide an alternative to using animals in science

-New combination treatment could extend the lifetime of people with amyotrophic lateral sclerosis (ALS)
+New combination treatment could extend the lifetime of people with amyotrophic lateral sclerosis (ALS)13 May 2025

 The results of the MIROCALS randomised clinical trial showed that adding low-dose interleukin-2 (IL2LD) to standard treatment for this degenerative disorder slowed functional decline and extended the lifespan of people with ALS.